Victor Meirelles: Context and style

-Gonzaga Duque and other intellectuals of his time, who advocated an art more focused on realism and bourgeois themes disconnected from an association with the interests of the State, and who were harsh critics of various aspects of Meirelles' production and academic art in general, reflected the great changes that Brazil was going through.
+Gonzaga Duque and other intellectuals of his time, who advocated an art more focused on realism and bourgeois themes disconnected from an association with the interests of the State, and who were harsh critics of various aspects of Meirelles's production and academic art in general, reflected the great changes that Brazil was going through.
 Society and culture were accelerating their updating in many other aspects, the entertainment industry was emerging, technology, science and freedom of thought were on the rise, the bourgeoisie became an increasingly important market and abandoned the role of passive recipient of lessons from aesthetic authorities, making their tastes prevail in an environment increasingly dominated by personal preferences.
 Social change would have repercussions on the arts such as the modernist movement, whose principles were very opposed to academics.
 The accusations of plagiarism raised against Batalha dos Guararapes and Primeira Missa are further evidence that the academic tradition in the country was already beginning to wear out as soon as it was consolidated.
 Among academics, the citation and paraphrase of other people's works and the use of traditional typological and compositional conventions were not only acceptable but even expected elements in the constitution of a work of art that deserved such a name, attesting to the artist's erudite training and his recognition. of the authority of the masters.
 Indeed, in the academic system, copying works by established masters of the past and present was an essential part of training, and Meirelles left many in this category.
 Overall he did not create a new language, and his success as a creator of valid symbols to this day is the mark of his originality using traditional resources.

 Brazilian academicism did not shy away from absorbing elements of realism in its love of precise detail.
-Meirelles' works, especially in his final phase, reveal a strong influence of this current in this aspect.
+Meirelles's works, especially in his final phase, reveal a strong influence of this current in this aspect.
 In this phase he composed his panoramas, the most important works of the period, and those that bring him closer to the modern universe, both in terms of genre and in the techniques of creation and exhibition, and in their commercial, advertising and educational purposes.